Tabernacle Organ Virtuoso Performance Series

-The “Virtuoso Performance Series” in the Tabernacle on Temple Square is open to the public at no charge.
-Plans for the series include concerts about once each quarter during the year.
+This performance on the Tabernacle organ by Dr. Terrone is open to the public at no charge.
+Plans for the series include concerts once each quarter during the year.

-The next performance in the series is set for October 7 at 7:30 p.m., and will feature Dr. Gabriele Terrone, organist at Salt Lake’s Cathedral of the Madeleine.
+The third performance in the series is set for Friday, November 4 at 7:30 p.m., and will feature Andrew Unsworth, Tabernacle organist on Temple Square since 2007.